vipulnaik/working-drafts/eaf/my-donation-budget-and-fallback-donation-allocation.md

   fairly important, even if you only partly buy the cases made by people focusing on those areas.

-* Animal welfare seem the most *neglected*, though it's hard to say (again, I was hoping to do more work on the donations list website in a way that would inform this).
+* Animal welfare seems the most *neglected*, though it's hard to say (again, I was hoping to do more work on the donations list website in a way that would inform this).